MicrosoftDocs/azure-video-indexer/azure-video-indexer/detect-textual-logo.md

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="./media/textual-logo-detection/logo-api.png" alt-text="Diagram of logo API.":::

-In this tutorial we use the example supplied as default:
+In this example, we use the example supplied as default:

-Insert the following:
+Insert the following parameters:

 * `Location`: The location of the Azure AI Video Indexer account.
 * `Account ID`: The ID of the Azure AI Video Indexer account.